panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 Accessing the context value can be performed in 2 ways.

-First way, the one I recommend, is to use the `userContext(Context)` React hook:
+The first way, the one I recommend, is to use the `userContext(Context)` React hook:

 ```jsx{5}
 import { useContext } from 'react';